 The Vodka is Ready

-I fish the cherries out of the vodka and toss them in the trash.
-I weep a little over the loss of this delicious fruit – cherries are my favorite! – but I perk up when I remember that the cherry infused vodka has all the flavor now!
+Fish the cherries out of the vodka and toss them in the trash.
+You may want to weep a little over the loss of this delicious fruit – cherries are my favorite! – but you will perk up when you remember that the cherry infused vodka has all the flavor now!

 As you can see, it doesn’t make a ton of vodka, but you will get at least three, if not four, drinks out of it.